 Napa, the largest city, has fabulous boutique hotels and plenty of restaurants – plus, it’s got a scenic river to go kayaking on.
 St. Helena and Yountville are charming and walkable towns, with phenomenal world-class restaurants.
 But you might also consider staying in Calistoga, which has more of a romantic-getaway vibe and a plethora of spas thanks to its natural geothermal hot springs!

 Here are my picks for where to stay in Napa:

 - The beautiful Archer Hotel in downtown Napa is a great place to base yourself for a romantic weekend getaway, right downtown and within walking distance to wineries and shops.
 The rooms are luxurious (look at that tub!) and the hotel features a swanky rooftop bar that is frequented by locals!

 - La Casita is a charming little Spanish style bungalow located in Napa’s Old Town, walking distance from all of downtown Napa, with a hot tub and a cute backyard patio.

-- If you plan on visiting wine country with a group (hello, bachelorette party?) this stunning mid-century modern mansion in Calistoga is what Napa dreams are made from.
-Wake up to mountain views, swim in the pool overlooking rolling hills and vineyards, and sip wine on that gorgeous terrace!
+- If you plan on visiting wine country with a group (hello, bachelorette party?) this stunning hill-side retreat with breathtaking 360’ views of Napa Valley in Calistoga is what Napa dreams are made from.
+Wake up to mountain views, hang out on the sprawling decks with views of the rolling hills and vineyards, and sip wine by the gorgeous fire pit!